The following are three reasons many people are very comfortable taking CBD:

 Will CBD Oil Or Hemp Extract Make Me Sick?

 CBD and blood pressure.
 Studies have shown that a large dose of CBD may result in a minor lowering of blood pressure.
-So, with high blood pressure being known as "the silent killer," what's the problem?
 There are people who already suffer from low blood pressure (or are taking medication to lower blood pressure ), which is why it's always best to consult a doctor before taking CBD.
 (Note: A minor drop in blood pressure may result in you feeling lightheaded.)

 CBD and diarrhea.
 There's a common misconception that CBD may cause diarrhea.
-But here's the thing: If you experience this adverse reaction after taking CBD, chances are it's not the CBD extract itself; it's more likely because the other ingredients in the bottle are substandard.
+But here's the thing: If you experience this adverse reaction after taking CBD, chances are it's not the CBD extract itself; it's more likely because the other ingredients.

 In an article published on popsugar.com, Dr. Kenneth Brown, a board-certified gastroenterologist and doctor of internal medicine from Plano Texas, says, "In my practice, when someone has gastrointestinal issues with CBD, we start with the product, because many times that may be a reason they are feeling sick.
 Just like all other health supplements, the quality and the source of CBD oil make all the difference."